facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

 Noteworthy things in the example:
 - We can move fields to the top level class, reducing repetition of field names, type and default values
 - The type of the `db` field in `Config` is `DBConfig`, this offers static and runtime type safety
-- We use OmegaConf.get_type() to obtain the underlying type, and cast() to coerce the type checker to accept it
+- We can use OmegaConf.get_type() to obtain the underlying type, and cast() to coerce the type checker to accept it

 ```python
 @dataclass